CaSToRC-CyI/ACII2023/README.md

 - ACQ files: The datasets are stored in ACQ files, which are data graph files created by AcqKnowledge.
 Each ACQ file represents data for a single participant.
 These files contain the recorded physiological signals and various digital channels related to the state of the experiment.
 - Demographics CSV file: In addition to the ACQ files, a separate CSV file is available to access demographics information about the participants.
 This file provides details such as ID, age, gender, group label, etc. It complements the ACQ files by providing additional contextual information about the participants.

+1, 6, 7, 9, 11, 12, 13, 17, 19, 20, 21

 # Dataset Columns
 ## ACQ files
-0. Channel ECG:
+0. Channel ECG: Ignore
-1. Channel SCR:
+1. Channel SCR: Skin conductance response level
-2. Channel ORB:
+2. Channel ORB: Ignore
-3. Channel COR:
+3. Channel COR: Ignore
-4. Channel ZYG:
+4. Channel ZYG: Ignore
-5. Channel Sound:
+5. Channel Sound: Ignore
-6. Channel phase1:
+6. Channel phase1: Digital channel indicating first imagery period
-7. Channel Arousal:
+7. Channel Arousal: Digital channel indicating low/high arousal of emotion
-8. Channel Valence1:
+8. Channel Valence1: Ignore
-9. Channel Valence2:
+9. Channel Valence2: Digital channel indicating the presence of negative emotion
-10. Channel Probe ON:
+10. Channel Probe ON: Ignore
-11. Channel Tone1:
+11. Channel Tone1: Digital channel indicating shallow depth of processing
-12. Channel Tone2:
+12. Channel Tone2: Digital channel indicating deep depth of processing
-13. Channel phase2:
+13. Channel phase2: Digital channel indicating second imagery period
-14. Channel ORB Filter:
+14. Channel ORB Filter: Ignore
-15. Channel COR Filter:
+15. Channel COR Filter: Ignore
-16. Channel ZYG Filter:
+16. Channel ZYG Filter: Ignore
-17. Channel ECG BPM:
+17. Channel ECG BPM: Electrocardiogram
-18. Channel Trial counter:
+18. Channel Trial counter: Ignore
-19. Channel ORB Int:
+19. Channel ORB Int: Electromyography of orbicularis
-20. Channel COR Int:
+20. Channel COR Int: Electromyography of corrugator
-21. Channel ZYG Int:
+21. Channel ZYG Int: Electromyography of zygomaticus
-22. Channel ECG R-R:
+22. Channel ECG R-R: Ignore
-23. Channel Pulse Rate:
+23. Channel Pulse Rate: Ignore

 We are interested into specific columns, therefore follow the instructions below to extract only the necessary data.